 our research

 There is a vital and pressing need to reduce greenhouse gas (GHG) emissions as the concentration of atmospheric carbon dioxide (CO2) continues to rise and the impacts of climate change become more pronounced.
 Additionally, carbon pricing provides financial motivation for individuals, industries, and countries to curb GHG emissions.
-We conduct field studies and laboratory experiments supplemented with geochemical modelling to examine mineral-water-microbe interactions while seeking to address environmental issues from climate change to sustainable Earth resources.
+We conduct field studies and laboratory experiments supplemented with geochemical modelling to examine mineral-water-CO2 interactions while seeking to address environmental issues from climate change to sustainable Earth resources.
 Our work has made significant advances for better understanding carbon cycling in the critical zone, microbial and enzyme-mediated carbonation, enhanced weathering and bioleaching, and mine waste carbonation at Earth’s surface conditions.
 We are carrying out many exciting projects and are aiming to launch several others in the next year.
 If you’re interested in joining the team, please email Dr. Power (ianpower@trentu.ca) about your research interests.

 Co2 sequestration within Mine wastes

 Mine waste (e.g., tailings) generation is escalating as the demand for resources increases and high-grade ore deposits become scarce.
 Consequently, the mining industry must develop more secure and cost-effective tailings management practices while improving environmental performance such as reducing GHG emissions.
 Alkaline, ultramafic and mafic (Mg-rich) mine wastes react spontaneously with atmospheric CO2 to precipitate carbonate minerals, thereby securely storing CO2.
 We work with major mining companies to develop technologies and strategies to accelerate CO2 sequestration using their mine wastes.
-Currently, we are most active in South Africa and Canada.

 Related publications include The Mining Industry’s Role, Geochemical Modelling of CO2 Removal in Mine wastes, Carbonation and Cementation of Ultramafic Mine Tailings, and Carbon Mineralization and Enhanced Weathering of Ultramafic Mine Tailings.